Lego Coin (LEGO) Reaches Self Reported Market Cap of $9,000.00 Billion

-Lego Coin (LEGO) traded flat against the U.S. dollar during the 1-day period ending at 14:00 PM Eastern on October 4th.
-One Lego Coin token can now be bought for about $0.0086 or 0.00000013 BTC on cryptocurrency exchanges.
-Lego Coin has a total market capitalization of $9,000.00 billion and $5.71 worth of Lego Coin was traded on exchanges in the last day.
-During the last seven days, Lego Coin has traded 17.3% lower against the U.S. dollar.
+Lego Coin (LEGO) traded flat against the US dollar during the 24-hour period ending at 22:00 PM ET on October 6th.
+One Lego Coin token can now be bought for approximately $0.0086 or 0.00000013 BTC on popular cryptocurrency exchanges.
+In the last seven days, Lego Coin has traded 17.3% lower against the US dollar.
+Lego Coin has a market cap of $9,000.00 billion and $5.71 worth of Lego Coin was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.